automation555/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 enabled for your Azure Storage account."
 The directories can be specified as comma separated values.
 By default the value is "/hbase"

-### <a name="infiniteleaseoptions"></a> Infinite Lease Options
-`fs.azure.infinite-lease.directories`: Directories for infinite lease support can be specified comma separated in this config.
-By default, multiple clients will be able to write to the same file simultaneously.
-When writing to files contained within the directories specified in this config, the client will obtain a lease on the file that will prevent any other clients from writing to the file.
-When the output stream is closed, the lease will be released.
-To revoke a client's write access for a file, the AzureBlobFilesystem breakLease method may be called.
-If the client dies before the file can be closed and the lease released, breakLease will need to be called before another client will be able to write to the file.

-`fs.azure.lease.threads`: This is the size of the thread pool that will be used for lease operations for infinite lease directories.
-By default the value is 0, so it must be set to at least 1 to support infinite lease directories.

 ### <a name="perfoptions"></a> Perf Options